TSCatalin/MyWarrantyAndInvoice/README.md

 - Receive notifications when warranties are about to expire.
 - View your profile and manage your account details.

-Use the **Dashboard** to see all your invoices and warranties in one place..
+Use the **Dashboard** to see all your invoices and warranties in one place.